-A number of provisions designed to mitigate potential environmental impacts appear, as applicable, in statements of work issued to contractors involved in the operation of the WIPP facility.
+A number of provisions designed to mitigate potential environmental impacts appear, as applicable, in the WIPP Land Management Plan (DOE/WIPP-93-004) and in statements of work issued to contractors involved in the operation of the WIPP facility.
 These provisions are listed below:

-- Protection of environmental resources, including avoidance of unnecessary damage to vegetation, wildlife, and soil by controlling traffic, preventing erosion, minimizing disturbance zones, and cleaning up spills - Protection of air resources, including mitigation of airborne radioactive contaminants by filtration and materials containment, the control of hydrocarbon emissions by using proper fuels, the suppression of dust by spraying with water, and the monitoring and control of noise - Protection of water resources, including the use of lined retention ponds such as the sewage treatment system for controlling suspended materials, solutes, and other pollutants; lined storm water retention ponds; lined salt water retention ponds; lined salt storage cells; and shipment of radiation containing brines from the underground to approved low-level waste facilities. - Preservation and recovery of historical, archaeological, and cultural resources, including the delay of construction activities as necessary to investigate and mitigate impacts to historical or archaeological resources managed by the WIPP Land Use Coordinator through the Land Use Request process. - Post-construction reclamation, including the removal of temporary construction facilities, access roads, stockpiles, and work areas, as well as the restoration of all damaged landscape features outside the limits of approved work areas
+- Protection of environmental resources, including avoidance of unnecessary damage to vegetation, wildlife, and soil by controlling traffic, preventing erosion, minimizing disturbance zones, and cleaning up spills. - Protection of air resources, including mitigation of airborne radioactive contaminants by filtration and containment, the control of hydrocarbon emissions by using approved fuels, the suppression of dust by spraying with water, and the monitoring and control of noise. - Protection of water resources, including the use of lined retention ponds such as the sewage treatment system for controlling suspended materials, solutes, and other pollutants; lined storm water ponds; lined salt storage ponds; lined salt cells; and shipment of radioactive brines from the underground to approved lowlevel waste facilities. - Preservation and recovery of historical, archaeological, and cultural resources, including the delay of construction activities as necessary to investigate and mitigate impacts to historical or archaeological resources managed by the WIPP Land Use Coordinator through the Land Use Request process. - Post-construction reclamation, including the removal of temporary construction facilities, access roads, stockpiles, and work areas, as well as the restoration of all damaged landscape features outside the limits of approved work areas.

-The WIPP must also comply with specified permitting and approval requirements of several federal and state regulatory agencies.
+WIPP must also comply with specified permitting and approval requirements of several federal and state regulatory agencies.